Where do you enter insurance in the tax return?

 Avoid non-deductible insurance and common mistakes

-4. Comprehensive vehicle insurance (for private vehicles)
+4. Comprehensive motor insurance (for private vehicles)

 5. Travel baggage insurance